profscottpeterson/81228_Team2/docs/System Requirements.md

 > <Identify the various user classes that you anticipate will use this product.
 User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
 Describe the pertinent characteristics of each user class.
 Certain requirements may pertain only to certain user classes.
 Distinguish the most important user classes for this product from those who are less important to satisfy.>

 There are two primary users of this system: Employee and Customer.
 There are two subcatagories of each primary type.
+The system will be designed so that all users will not need any technical experience to operate.
+The system will be optimized to be as easy and user friendly as possible.

 Employee - Admin: Has the ability to add or remove menu items, look at orders and reports.
 Also can create and place orders, accept and validate payment, create and update user information.
-Administers the system.
+The admin will have all security privileges within the system

 Employee - Staff: Can create and place orders, accept and validate payment, create and update user information.